Crete

-Crete (/kɹiːt/ KREET; Κρήτη, Modern: Kríti /el/, Ancient: Krḗtē /grc/) is the largest and most populous of the Greek islands, the 90th largest island in the world, and the fifth largest island in the Mediterranean Sea, after Sicily, Sardinia, Cyprus, and Corsica.
+Crete (/kɹiːt/ KREET) (Note: Κρήτη, Modern: Kríti /el/, Ancient: Krḗtē /grc/) is the largest and most populous island of Greece, the 89th largest island in the world, and the fifth largest island in the Mediterranean Sea, after Sicily, Sardinia, Cyprus, and Corsica.
 Crete is located approximately 100 km south of the Peloponnese, and about 300 km southwest of Anatolia.
 Crete has an area of 8450 km2 and a coastline of 1,046 km (650 mi).
 It bounds the southern border of the Aegean Sea, with the Sea of Crete (or North Cretan Sea) to the north and the Libyan Sea (or South Cretan Sea) to the south.
 Crete covers 260 km from west to east but is narrow from north to south, spanning three degrees of longitude but only half a degree of latitude.

 Crete and its surrounding islands and islets form the Region of Crete (Περιφέρεια Κρήτης), which is the southernmost of the 13 top-level administrative units of Greece, and the fifth most populous of Greece's regions.
 Its capital and largest city is Heraklion, located on the island's north shore.
 As of 2021, the region had a population of 624,408.
 The Dodecanese are located to the northeast of Crete, while the Cyclades are situated to the north, separated by the Sea of Crete.

-Crete was the center of Europe's first advanced civilization, the Minoans, from 2700 to 1420 BC.
-The Minoan civilization was overrun by the Mycenaean civilization from mainland Greece.
-Crete was subsequently ruled by Rome, then successively by the Byzantine Empire, Andalusian Arabs, the Byzantine Empire again, the Venetian Republic, and the Ottoman Empire.
-In 1898 Crete, whose people had for some time wanted to join the Greek state, achieved independence from the Ottomans, formally becoming the Cretan State.
+Crete was the centre of Europe's first advanced civilization, the Minoans, from 2700 to 1420 BCE.
+The Minoan civilisation was overrun by the Mycenaean civilization from mainland Greece.
+Crete was subsequently ruled by Rome, by the Byzantine Empire, briefly by Andalusian Arabs, restored to Byzantine rule, and later by the Venetian Republic and the Ottoman Empire.
+In 1898 Crete, whose people had for some time wanted to join the Greek state, achieved autonomy under the Ottomans, formally becoming the Cretan State.
 Crete became part of Greece in December 1913.
-In Greek mythology, Crete is best known as the birthplace of the Greek god Zeus.

-Crete is predominantly mountainous, characterized by a range that crosses the island from west to east.
+Crete is predominantly mountainous, characterised by a range that crosses the island from west to east.
 It includes Crete's highest point, Mount Ida, and the range of the White Mountains (Lefka Ori) with 30 summits above 2000 m in altitude and the Samaria Gorge, a World Biosphere Reserve.
 Crete forms a significant part of the economy and cultural heritage of Greece, while retaining its own local cultural traits (such as its own poetry and music).
-The Nikos Kazantzakis airport at Heraklion and the Daskalogiannis airport at Chania serve international travelers.
+The Nikos Kazantzakis airport at Heraklion and the Daskalogiannis airport at Chania serve international travellers.
 The Minoan palace at Knossos is also located in Heraklion.
+In Greek mythology, Crete is best known as the birthplace of the Greek god Zeus.